neosec-app/neosec/README.md

    - Start the PostgreSQL service.
    - Open pgAdmin.
    - Create a new login/user (or use the default postgres user).
-   - Create a new database (e.g., sphere).
+   - Create a new database (e.g., neosec).
-   - Connection string: `postgres://your_username:your_password@localhost:5432/sphere`
+   - Connection string: `postgres://your_username:your_password@localhost:5432/neosec`

 4. Create environment file: